-Capture the joy and excitement of your family's past year by creating a photo book, or yearbook, of recent memories.
-Include all the good and bad experiences each member or the group had along with notes to help keep the memories alive.
+Capture the joy and excitement of your family's past year by creating a family yearbook of recent memories.
+Include all of the experiences each member of your clan had, along with notes to help keep the memories alive for years to come.

 What Is a Family Yearbook?

 A family yearbook is a photo book that captures everything your family has experienced over the course of one year.
 You can make a family yearbook for your immediate family or for your extended family.
 These books typically include the highlights of the year for each family member and for the family as a group.
 Through pictures and short captions, you can capture your family's entire history one year at a time.